theCrius/utilities/scripts/pwsh/uberping_readme.md

 ## Notes

 - The script uses the native Windows `ping` command for accurate timing
-- Log files are automatically created in a `superping_logs` directory relative to the script location
+- Log files are automatically created in a `uberping_logs` directory relative to the script location
 - Press `Ctrl+C` to stop continuous monitoring sessions
 - All timestamps use the format: `yyyy-MM-dd HH.mm.ss`
 - Jitter calculation uses standard deviation of response times